-- Have a sippy cup or bottle nearby in case baby get thirsty or needs a break to wash down all that yummy cake.
+- Have a sippy cup or bottle nearby in case baby get thirsty or needs a break.

 - Buttercream or whipped icing is going to be the smoothest, making it easiest to smash.

 - Fondant is beautiful but you’ll need to keep an extra close eye on baby during the smash because fondant is difficult to chew and could present a choking hazard.
 (This also goes for any decorative details on the cake, including things like toothpicks and wooden dowels.)